 The ability to detect true change over time in PROs poses another barrier to the integrity of PRO assessment.
-Often, detecting true change is associated with the phenomenon of response shift, which has been defined as, "a change in the meaning of one's self-evaluation of a target construct as a result of: (a) a change in the respondent's internal standards of measurement (i.e. scale recalibration); (b) a change in the respondent's values (i.e. the importance of component domains constituting the target construct) or (c) a redefinition of the target construct (i.e. reconceptualization)" (p.1532).247 A change in perspective over time may result in patients' attending to PROs in a systematically different way from one time point to another.248
+Often, the ability to detect true change is attributable to the phenomenon of response shift, which has been defined as, "A change in the meaning of one's self-evaluation of a target construct as a result of (a) a change in the respondent's internal standards of measurement (i.e., scale recalibration); (b) a change in the respondent's values (i.e., the importance of component domains constituting the target construct); or (c) a redefinition of the target construct (i.e., reconceptualization)."228 A change in perspective over time may result in participants attending to PROs in a systematically different way from one time point to another.229

 Response shift serves as a barrier to PRO assessment for several important reasons.
-For example, it threatens longitudinal PRO assessment validity, reliability, and responsiveness.
-Response shift can complicate the interpretation of PRO outcomes, since a change in PRO outcome may occur because of response shift, an effect of treatment, or both.
-252
+For example, it threatens longitudinal PRO assessment validity, reliability, and responsiveness.229-232 Response shift can complicate the interpretation of PRO outcomes, since a change in PRO outcome may occur due to a response shift, an effect of treatment, or both.233

-Monitoring for response shift can aid PRO users in interpreting longitudinal PRO data.
-Several strategies have been proposed to identify response shift, although each has limitations.
-The "then test" compares an actual pre-test rating and a retrospective pre-test rating to assess for shift, but it is less robust than other methods of detecting response shift, and is confounded with recall bias.
-Structural equation modeling has also been proposed as a way to identify response shift; however, it is sensitive only if most of the sample is likely to make response shifts.
-Finally, growth modeling creates a predictive growth curve model to investigate patterns in discrepancies between expected and observed scores, thus assessing response shift at the individual level.
-Although growth modeling enables users to detect both the timing and shape of response shift, tannot differentiate between random error and response shift.
+Monitoring for response shift can aid in interpretation of longitudinal PRO data.231 A number of strategies have been proposed to identify response shift, although each has limitations.
+The "then test" compares an actual pre-test rating and a retrospective pre-test rating to assess for shift, but is less robust than other methods of detecting response shift,229 and is confounded with recall bias.232 Structural equation modeling (SEM) has also been proposed as a method to identify response shift; however, it is sensitive only if most of the sample is likely to make response shift.
+Growth modeling creates a predictive growth curve model to investigate patterns in discrepancies between expected and observed scores, thus assessing response shift at the individual level.235 Although growth modeling enables detection of both the timing and shape of response shift,231 it cannot differentiate between random error and response shift.232